Hey y’all, I hope you had a wonderful Thanksgiving and holiday weekend.

 I wanted to be able to see a bit of black underneath.

-Then I painted one coat of Pure White (Chalk Paint® by Annie Sloan)
+Then I painted one coat of Pure White.

-One coat because, like I mentioned, I want it to look “vintage” with a bit of a worn look.
+One coat because, as I mentioned, I want it to look “vintage” with a bit of a worn look.

 I bought this paper several years ago and never used it!